chandrasure/Power-BI/README.md

 Can be used by sales teams to track targets, marketing teams to measure campaign ROI, or executives for strategic planning.

 Makes reporting automated, reducing dependency on Excel/manual reports.

-📚 Questions You Might Face in an Interview:
-Question	Suggested Answer
-What is a KPI and why is it important?
-KPI stands for Key Performance Indicator.
-It reflects how effectively a company is achieving key objectives, like sales targets or customer retention.
-How did you clean your data in Power BI?
-Used Power Query Editor for removing nulls, duplicates, formatting data types, merging queries, and shaping it into a star schema.
-What DAX functions did you use?
-SUM, CALCULATE, FILTER, ALL, SAMEPERIODLASTYEAR, DATEDIFF for trend and comparison analysis.
-How did you make it interactive?
-Implemented slicers, cross-highlighting, drill-throughs, and bookmarks.
-What performance optimizations did you do?
-Reduced high-cardinality columns, optimized relationships, disabled auto time intelligence, and used summarized views.
-What were your data sources?
-Simulated raw sales data including tables like Sales, Product, Region, and Customer.